 Temple of Athena Nike

-The sacred bastion built in the southeast edge part and the entrance of Acropolis the temple of Athena Nike.
+The sacred bastion built the southeast edge part and the entrance of Acropolis the temple of Athena Nike.

 Nike Athenians in the past strongly believe and worship her to win the war against Spartans.